testomatio/check-tests/README.md

 ## Synchronous Import

-By default `check-tests` doesn't wait for all tests to be proceesed.
+By default `check-tests` doesn't wait for all tests to be processed.
 It sends request to Testomatio and exits.
 To wait for processing to finish use `--sync` option.

 ```
 TESTOMATIO=11111111 npx check-tests CodeceptJS "**/*{.,_}{test,spec}.js" --sync